 Also, ride-hailing apps are partly to blame for growing traffic congestion in Toronto.
 According to a report by the Ryerson University’s Urban Analytics Institute, the regulations for vehicle-for-hire services, such as Uber, haven’t had the intended effects, such as controlling traffic congestion and emissions.
 In 2019, Ridesurf, a US-based startup of long-distance and event carpooling app, was also launched in California, as the company is increasing its presence in markets around the United States.

 To understand geography trends, Download Sample Report.

-The major players include Didi, Blablavars, Zimride, Carpool, Grab, Liftshare, among others.
-The market is fragmented as there is high competition in the market among major players since this market is booming there are more entrants in the market creating more competition with their various unique services, on the other hand, the major players are trying to increase their users.
-Therefore, the market concentration will be low.
+The Ridesharing Market is quite fragmented as there is high competition in the market among major players since this market is booming more new entrants are emerging in the market creating more competition with their various unique services, on the other hand, the major players are trying to increase their userbase by providing multiple offers where they could utilize the ridesharing apps.

 March 2020 - Didi Chuxing announced that it would launch its value-for-money ridesharing services in Sydney, New South Wales.
 Currently, the Company operates across seven cities in four states, providing three services – DiDi Express, DiDi Share (carpooling), and DiDi Max (7-seater) to Australian communities.
 The launch in Sydney will start with DiDi Express and DiDi Max.